Department of Surgery UofL

 Setting Records

 Since the beginning of the Liver Transplant Program, Jewish Hospital has performed nearly 600 liver transplants, achieving a state record of 54 liver transplants, the most transplants by any program in Kentucky’s history in 2009.
 The kidney transplant program performed nearly 100 kidney transplant procedures from both deceased and living donors during that same year.
 The kidney program performs living kidney donations via a minimally invasive, laparoscopic approach.
+In 2015, we started an Islet Cell Transplant program that successfully performed the first Total Pancreatectomy with Islet Auto-Transplantation (TP-IAT) procedure in Kentucky.
+In its first year, the Islet Cell Transplant program performed nine TP-IAT procedures.

 In addition to transplantation, the surgeons in the Division of Transplantation are skilled in the surgical management of disorders of the bile ducts and liver including the management of complex bile duct injuries after laparoscopic cholecystectomy, and malignancies of the bile duct and liver.
 These disorders can be managed either through traditional open surgical techniques or a minimally invasive, laparoscopic approach.